Towards a Robust Deep Neural Network in Texts: A Survey: Preliminaries

 \subsubsection{Taxonomy of Adversarial Attacks}

-Adversarial attacks can be conducted in white-box and black-box scenarios.
-In the white-box scenario, adversaries have full access to target models and they can obtain excellent adversarial examples by the use of models' architectures, parameters, and weights, which usually perform better than those in black-box attacks.
-In the black-box scenario, adversaries have no or little knowledge (\textit{e.g.}, logits\footnote{Logit is the input of a softmax layer.}) about target models.
-They generally train substitution models and utilize the transferability\cite{ijgjscz2015,nmhrsks2018} of adversarial examples to carry out a black-box attack.
-Besides, there is another way to conduct a black-box attack if target models can be queried.
-For querying-based methods, adversaries modify the inputs by observing the outputs after each query, and then the process is repeated until adversarial examples are obtained.
+Adversarial attacks can be conducted in both white-box and black-box scenarios.
+In the white-box scenario, adversaries have full access to target models.
+They can generate perfect adversarial examples by leveraging target models' knowledge, including model architectures, parameters, and training data.
+In the black-box scenario, adversaries can not obtain any knowledge of the target models.
+They utilize the transferability \cite{ijgjscz2015} of adversarial examples or repeated queries for optimization to perform a black-box attack.

-According to the purpose of adversaries, adversarial attacks can be divided into targeted and non-targeted attacks.
-In the targeted attack, the generated adversarial example $\emph{x'}$ is purposefully classified as class $t$, which is the target of an adversary.
-This process mainly relies on increasing the confidence score (\textit{i.e.}, the logit or the output of softmax layer) of class $t$.
-In the non-targeted attack, the adversary only aims at fooling the model.
+According to the desire of adversaries, adversarial attacks can be divided into targeted and non-targeted attacks.
+In the targeted attack, the generated adversarial example $\emph{x'}$ is purposefully classified into a specified class $t$, which is the adversary's target.
+This process mainly relies on increasing the confidence score of class $t$.
+In the non-targeted attack, the adversary only aims at fooling the model rather than expect the desired output.
 The result $\emph{y'}$ can be any class except for $\emph{y}$.
-Contrary to the targeted attack, non-targeted attack operates via reducing the confidence score of the correct class $y$.
+Contrary to the targeted attack, the non-targeted attack operates via reducing the confidence score of the correct class $y$.

-In texts, there is another way to classify attacks by adversarial texts, which is shown in Figure \ref{AEintexts}.
-According to the modified objects, they can be divided into character-level , word-level, and sentence-level attacks.
-The character-level attack operates on the characters, including letters, special symbols, and numbers.
-Different from character-level attack, the word-level attack modifies words by synonyms, typos, genre specific keywords, etc. Currently, the way of sentence-level attack is to add crafted sentences into the inputs like the works of \cite{blhlmspbxlws2018,rjpl2017}.
+In the text domain, adversarial attacks can be classified as char-level, word-level, sentence-level, and multi-level (shown in Figure \ref{AEintexts}) according to the perturbation units in generating adversarial examples.
+Char-level attacks indicate that adversaries modify several characters in words to generate adversarial examples that can fool the detectors.
+Specifically, the modifications are mostly misspellings, and the common operations include insertion, swap, deletion, and flip.
+Word-level attacks involve various word perturbations.
+Attackers generate adversarial examples by inserting, replacing, or deleting certain words in various manners.
+Sentence-level attacks usually insert a sentence into a text or rewrite the sentence while maintaining its meanings.
+Multi-level attacks incorporate more than one of the three perturbation attacks to achieve the imperceptible and high success rate attack.

-\subsubsection{Taxonomy of Defenses Against Adversarial Attacks}
+\subsubsection{Taxonomy of Defenses against Adversarial Attacks}